-Academic advising and success coaching at George Mason University are integral parts of the educational and developmental process that enhance student success.
+Academic advising at George Mason University is integral to student success.
 An exemplary Mason Graduate is an engaged, reflective citizen and well-rounded scholar who is prepared to act.
 Mason commits to supporting holistic success across the student experience, connecting students to campus resources, and helping students set and achieve academic, career, and personal goals.

 Academic Advising

 Academic Advisors at Mason are assigned to students based on their declared major, and this relationship begins during Orientation.
-Students are recommended to meet with their Academic Advisor at least once per semester to discuss questions or concerns.
+Students are recommended to meet with their Academic Advisor at least once per semester to discuss questions, concerns, and goals.

 Advisors assist students with: